5 ways to save money on audiobooks

 Born of the music service eMusic, eStories offers a substantial catalog -- over 120,000 titles -- and some highly competitive pricing.

 The Basic plan, for example, nets you one book per month, but lets you roll over unused credits for up to six months.
-That's a nice option if there's a stretch when you don't have time to listen or can't find a book that interest you.
-Basic costs $11.99 per month, or $119.99 (equivalent to $9.99/month) if you prepay annually.
+That's a nice option if there's a stretch when you don't have time to listen or can't find a book that interests you.
+Basic costs $11.99 per month, or $119.99 (equivalent to $10 per month) if you prepay annually.

 Simply Audiobooks